PrinceOfPluto/Trains-of-the-Rim/README.md

 ## Trains

-Below are the trains currently available.
+Below are the trains currently planned.

 ---